daniel207pzd/Google-Business-Intelligence-Capstone-Project-Google-Fiber-Scenario/README.md

 ## Tools Used
 - Google BigQuery for data integration
-- Python (pandas library) for Data Cleaning and Formatting
+- Python (pandas library) for data cleaning and formatting
-- Tableau for Dashboarding
+- Tableau for dashboarding

 The Tableau dashboard can be found [here](https://public.tableau.com/app/profile/daniel.poe/viz/GoogleBusinessIntelligenceCapstoneProjectGoogleFiberScenario/GoogleFiberDashboard).